usma-it394/it394_project_template/README.md

 # it394_project_template
-A project template for a Python/Django project ready to deply into the Heroku production environment.
+A project template for a Python/Django project ready to deploy into the Heroku production environment.

 # How to use this template
 Start your DAD virtual environment.